Heat | 1995

 The hospital from which McCauley steals an ambulance, is St Mary Medical Center, 1050 Linden Avenue in Long Beach (seen also in the big-screen version of The X-Files) and, while Chris Shiherlis (Val Kilmer) seems to be buying dynamite in ‘Arizona’, he’s no further away than Whittier, southeast of Los Angeles.

-Now a slew of locations which have closed down, starting with the bookshop where McCauley buys a book on metallurgy.
-It was Hennessey and Ingalls bookstore, which stood at 1254 Third Street Promenade in Santa Monica.
-The nearby restaurant, where Eady (Amy Brenneman) comes on to McCauley while he’s studying ‘Stress Fractures in Titanium’, was the Broadway Deli, 1457 Third Street at Broadway at the pedestrianised Third Street Promenade in Santa Monica (not to be confused with the Broadway Bar and Grill on the opposite corner, which you might recognise as record store ‘Trax’ from Pretty In Pink).
+The restaurant, where Eady (Amy Brenneman) comes on to McCauley while he’s studying ‘Stress Fractures in Titanium’, was the nearby Broadway Deli, 1457 Third Street at Broadway at the pedestrianised Third Street Promenade in Santa Monica (not to be confused with the Broadway Bar and Grill on the opposite corner, which you might recognise as record store ‘Trax’ from Pretty In Pink).
 The deli is now Lululemon Athletica, a sports store.

-Even worse, demolished and replaced by apartments, is the deserted drive-in, where Van Zant’s men set up a double cross.
+Demolished and replaced by apartments, is the deserted drive-in, where Van Zant’s men set up a double cross.
 This was the Centinela Drive-In, which stood at 5700 West Centinela Avenue, Inglewood.

 Only a couple of blocks west of the Academy of Motion Picture Arts and Sciences HQ at 8949 Wilshire, the restaurant was a favourite with Academy members – and a certain amount of lobbying come Oscar time.